hgDendi/ExpandableRecyclerView/README.md

 * onBindGroupViewHolder
 * onBindChildViewHolder

-As onCreateViewHolder & onBindViewHolder ar compulsive methods which need develop to override.All you need is override getGroupCount & getGroupPosition.
+As onCreateViewHolder & onBindViewHolder are compulsive methods which need develop to override.
+All your extra work is overriding getGroupCount & getGroupPosition.
 In most conditions , it is just a one-line-method.

 ## Gradle